Questwealth Portfolios is a robo-advisor owned by Questrade. It was formerly called Portfolio IQ.

 Questwealth Portfolios vs. Wealthsimple

 When it comes to robo-advisors in Canada, Wealthsimple is the most popular.
-They have earned their spot given the combination of features, benefits, and low fees they provide to their clients.
-However, Questwealth Portfolios currently beats them on fees.
+It has earned its top spot based on the combination of features, benefits, and low fees it provides to its clients.

 - Wealthsimple: 0.50%